GoTeamEpsilon/OpenEMR-Cloud/v1-CloudFormation/chapters/05-Administration.md

 2. Look for the bucket with a name following this format: **\<_your account ID_\>-cloudtrail-logs**.
 3. Click into the bucket, then **AWSLogs**, then **\<_your account ID_\>**, then **CloudTrail**.

+### What's left if I delete the CloudFormation stack?

+If you're just testing the stack out, please note that deleting the stack will not erase all traces of the practice deployment from Amazon.
+You'll need to find and delete:

+ * The master encryption key (in IAM).
+ * The CouchDB volume snapshot (in EC2).
+ * The database snapshot (in RDS).
+ * The NFS instance (in Elastic File System).
+ * The logging bucket (in S3).

+See the **Resources** tab of the stack for the IDs of these objects.

 ## SYSTEMS ACCESS

 ### How do I Access the Database?